Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 INFO [01-01|00:00:00.000] Comitted Stake                           amount="500.0 WTON"  rootchain=0x8Bb208b42B2d1dA1606B3E06ad6648514b6aE080 depositor=0x57ab89f4eAbDfFCe316809D790D5c93a49908510
 ```

 The above result is an example(modified).
-Actual seigniorage WTON number will be float, the numbers with under decimal point, because it calculated by timestamp of block in rootchain.
+Actual seigniorage WTON number will be float type with decimal points, because it is calculated by the timestamp of block in rootchain.

 ### Withdrawal rewards